pac4j/pac4j/documentation/docs/springboot.md

 ## 0) Dependency

-You need to use the following module: `pac4j-springboot` (deprecated, Spring 5, Boot v2, JDK 11) or `pac4j-springbootv3` (Spring 6, Boot v3, JDK 17).
+You need to use the following module: `pac4j-springboot`.

 **Example (Maven dependency):**